-So, here are 10 romance anime that you might not have heard or haven’t been recommended to you but you would like to give them a try.
-(Note: The list is in random order.)
+So, here are 10 romance anime that you might not have heard or haven’t been recommended to you, but you would like to give them a try.
+(Note: Titles are listed in no particular order.)

 1. True Tears

 As the title implies, it’s something that a hardcore dramatic series enthusiast would give a try.
 I was easily attached to the realism it boldly depicts in the entire story.
 The show is your average story of youngsters with their ups and downs as they explore the wonders of the romantic world.
 The average-looking guy, Shinichiro Nakagami, is the main protagonist of the story who gradually learns to think responsibly as a young man and choose what is the best for him.
 There’s the dilemma on who among the two female leads- a childhood friend and a newly encountered girl, the MC will end up with.
 Recognizing this typical scenario however, you will not easily predict his judgment to both of them.
 One might end up a loser.